dLogan807/kevin-logan-electrical-v4/README.md

 - **Google Reviews** are showcased live in a custom component via Google Places API.
 - **Responsive Design** is a core focus of the website, where it is designed to adapt to a wide range of devices.
 - **Performance** was a key consideration.
 To achieve this, best practices were followed, and pages were carefully optimised.
 See the [PageSpeed Insights report](https://pagespeed.web.dev/analysis/https-www-kevinloganelectrical-co-nz/vp2fcnc48t?form_factor=mobile).
 - Website text can be **edited on-demand** through MongoDB.
-Content is cached for one day and then [regenerated](https://nextjs.org/docs/app/building-your-application/data-fetching/incremental-static-regeneration).
+Content is cached for 5 days and then [regenerated](https://nextjs.org/docs/app/building-your-application/data-fetching/incremental-static-regeneration).

 ### Work in Progress